Secrecy shrouds Afghan refugees sent by US to base in Kosovo

 They are in a kind of limbo because they aren't detained but they aren't necessarily free to leave either at this point.

-They are free to move about the the base but can't leave under conditions set by the government of Kosovo, said the senior official, speaking on condition of anonymity to discuss security and diplomatic issues.
+They are free to move about the the base but cannot leave under conditions set by the government of Kosovo, said this official, who was not authorized to publicly discuss security and diplomatic issues and spoke on condition of anonymity.

-Those sent to Bondsteel are people who require “significant further consideration,” involving analysis and interviews, before authorities feel comfortable allowing them to move on to the U.S., the senior administration official said.
+Those sent to Bondsteel are people who require “significant further consideration,” involving analysis and interviews, before authorities feel comfortable allowing them to move on to the U.S., the official said.

 In the meantime, though, Bondsteel remains off-limits to outsiders, including lawyers who might potentially represent people there if they aren't ultimately allowed to enter the U.S., a situation that doesn't sit right with advocates like Sesar.
 "There is not real access to the camp,” she said.
 “There’s no public or independent scrutiny of what happens in there.”